Winter Action Plan

 A stubborn cough or a congested nose can respond well to more humidity in the air, but centrally-heated environments, including your own home, are notoriously dry.
 To clear sinuses or ease a cough, put bowls of water next to the radiators, try sitting in a steamy bathroom, or lean over a bowl of hot water with a towel over your head to make a mini ‘steam-tent’.

-To relieve a dry, irritating cough, Weleda Herb and Honey Cough Elixir marries herb extracts with organic honey to soothe naturally.
+To relieve a dry, irritating cough, Weleda Herb and Honey Cough Elixir marry herb extracts with organic honey to soothe naturally.

 You can clear a blocked, stuffy nose with Weleda Rhinodoron Nasal Spray, a gentle moisturising spray for the nasal passages with aloe vera.